grocid/libPQP/README.md

 # encrypt.life-python
+This is a simplistic prototype of [encrypt.life](encrypt.life) in Python.
+It is not production ready and should not be used in a real-life context.

-A simplistic prototype of encrypt.life in python.
-Focus has been on the QC-MDPC part, not the protocol.
+In this prototype, the focus has mainly been on the QC-MDPC part, not the actual protocol.
 You may find vulnerabilities in the current implementation.
-Also, because of the numpy FFT, prime power is not used.
+Also, because of the FFT implementation is Numpy, prime-power block length is not used.
+See below for known vulnerabilities.

 Below are given the proposed parameters for rate R = 1/2.